zeusdeux/fuzzy-dropdown/README.md

 #### Other methods

-This/these method(s) will not install the dependencies (jQuery and Fuse.js).
+These methods will not install the dependencies (jQuery and Fuse.js).
 You will have to install them manually and include them before including `fuzzyDropdown`.
 (Use bower, it's simpler).

 ```javascript
 //via github